Collapse of the World Trade Center: Building 7 collapse

 As the North Tower collapsed, heavy debris hit 7 World Trade Center, damaging the building's south face and starting fires that continued to burn throughout the afternoon.
-Structural damage occurred to the southwest corner between Floors 7 and 17 and on the south facade between Floor 44 and the roof; other possible structural damage includes a large vertical gash near the center of the south facade between Floors 24 and 41.
+Structural damage occurred to the southwest corner between Floors 7 and 17 and on the south facade between Floor 44 and the roof; other structural damage includes a large vertical gash near the center of the south facade between Floors 24 and 41.
 The building was equipped with a sprinkler system, but had many single-point vulnerabilities for failure: the sprinkler system required manual initiation of the electrical fire pumps, rather than being a fully automatic system; the floor-level controls had a single connection to the sprinkler water riser; and the sprinkler system required some power for the fire pump to deliver water.
 Also, water pressure was low, with little or no water to feed sprinklers.